jay0x5/Aveon/README.md

  ## Workspace: Package folder

-### 1] Work on an update function for developer using the package to be able to update user-credentials inside documents
+### 1] Work on a delete function for developer using the package to be able to delete records produced on network and also do a lot of testings with update functions.